Here’s What You Need to Know About Restylane Contour and Revance’s DAXI, the Two Newest Cosmetic Injectables| ABCS

 Revance’s DaxibotulinumtoxinA®: all about the newest neuromodulator

-Watch out, Botox®—Revance Aesthetics (the creator of the opens in a new windowRHA® Collection of dermal fillers) has a new injectable neuromodulator pending FDA approval.
-DaxibotulinumtoxinA® for Injection (DAXI) is intended to last longer than the currently available forms of botulinum toxin type A (Botox, Dysport®, Jeuveau®, and Xeomin®, respectively), and is showing promising results in clinical trials.
-By combining a highly purified version of botulinum toxin type A absent of any human or animal-based components with a proprietary stabilizing peptide, DAXI is intended to be a more ‘natural’ neuromodulator.
+Watch out, Botox®—Revance Aesthetics (the creator of the RHA® Collection of dermal fillers) has a new injectable neuromodulator that’s set to hit markets in 2023.
+DaxibotulinumtoxinA® for Injection (also known as DAXI or DAXXIFY™) is intended to last longer than the currently available forms of botulinum toxin type A (Botox, Dysport®, Jeuveau®, and Xeomin®, respectively), and has shown promising results in clinical trials.
+By combining a highly purified version of botulinum toxin type A absent of any human or animal-based components with a proprietary stabilizing peptide, Daxxify is intended to be a more ‘natural’ neuromodulator.

 How does it work?

-Similar to other Botox-like injectables, DAXI works by temporarily paralyzing the facial muscles responsible for causing static lines and wrinkles (those visible when your face is at rest).
+Similar to other Botox-like injectables, Daxxify works by temporarily paralyzing the facial muscles responsible for causing static lines and wrinkles (those visible when your face is at rest).

-By combining a highly purified version of botulinum toxin type A with a stabilizing peptide, DAXI is intended to be a more natural neuromodulator.
+By combining a highly purified version of botulinum toxin type A with a stabilizing peptide, Daxxify is intended to be a more natural neuromodulator.

 What can it treat?

-DAXI is currently pending FDA approval for treatment of moderate to severe glabellar lines (the frown lines that run between the nose and mouth).
-It was subjected to opens in a new window3 clinical trials, with the following results reported at week 4 after treatment:
+Daxxify received FDA approval in 2022 for the treatment of moderate to severe glabellar lines (the frown lines that run between the nose and mouth).
+It was subjected to 3 clinical trials, with the following results reported at week 4 after treatment:

 - Over 73% of patients achieved significant improvement in their glabellar lines (as assessed by the patient and the researcher).